The Best Egg White Alternatives for Cocktails.

 Across the board, this culinary world solution was the team favorite.
 Methyl Cellulose is a plant-based fiber available from Modernist Pantry.
 It is available across a range of viscosities, and generally used for applications such as gelling, thickening, and stabilizing.

-We tested Methocel A4C and Methocellulose HV (High Viscosity), but we recommend watching their informative breakdown on the product range to fully understand the differences and uses.
+We tested Methocel A4C and Methocellulose HV (High Viscosity), but we recommend watching their informative breakdown on the full product range to best understand the differences and uses.

-Method: We put both products into a 2% solution by weight.
-Initially we tried .5 oz, but it was overkill—a teaspoon works perfectly well.
+Method: Both of these products are sold as powders, and we put them into a water solution at 2% by weight before use.
+Our initial test using .5 oz of solution turned out to be overkill—a teaspoon worked perfectly well.
 Overall, we recommend the HV because it is cold water soluble, $20 cheaper at the professional size, and more than strong enough for the job.

 Outcome + Notes: Both versions performed well across the board, imparting no discernible smell or taste, while adding a robust texture which held for many minutes.
-Being plant-based, it is also a nice option for guests with dietary restrictions or allergies.
+Being plant-based, Methyl Cellulose is also a nice option for guests with dietary restrictions or allergies.

 We suggest testing additional dilutions and products in this range to find the right balance for your program.